hzx353471582/Foreign-Exchange-Agency-Service-with-AI-Decision/README.md

-# Two lines with ARMA
+# FX Agency Service with AI Decisions
-Use Two Line(MA5 &amp; MA20) as quantative index to trade Rebar Future and plot the result
+Use long-term prediction and short-term prediction to provide more affordable FX price to consumer bank's customer, stimulating their purchasing desire of FX.